boxyhq/website/blog/2023-8-4-the-developer-first-security-week-a-paradigm-shift-in-prioritizing-code-security.md

     image_url: https://boxyhq.com/img/team/deepak.jpg
 ---

-In the fast-evolving realm of software development, security isn't just an option; it's the foundation on which trust and innovation thrive.
+👩🏼‍💻 In the fast-evolving realm of software development, security isn't just an option; it's the foundation on which trust and innovation thrive.
 At BoxyHQ, we believe that a proactive approach to security should be at the heart of every developer's journey.
-That's precisely why we decided to build Security Building Blocks for Developers and why we've also embarked on organizing the inaugural Developer-First Security Week – a transformative event designed to ignite a new era of secure and resilient coding practices.
+That's precisely why we decided to build Security Building Blocks for Developers and why we've also embarked on organizing the inaugural 🌟**Developer-First Security Week**🌟 – a transformative event designed to ignite a new era of secure and resilient coding practices.

 ## Why we are organizing The Developer-First Security Week?